20. What's Wrong with NLP?

 Or to put it another way, the linguistic elements of the NLP-related techniques weren't designed to work in any language other than English.

-If you are studying, or want to study NLP, and English is not your first language, it is advisable to find a book on the subject which has been written by someone who has your own language as their native language.
+Having said that, if you are studying, or want to study the FoNLP, and English is not your first language, it is advisable to find a book on the subject which has been written by someone whose first language is the same as your own.
 I say this because I know that my own books have sometimes been translated directly into other languages without making allowances for what will or won't work in any of those languages.

 For example, phonetic, scope, syntactic and punctuational ambiguities, adopted from the work of Milton Erickson, are all useful techniques for English speakers.
 But which, if any of them work at all in, say, German, Greek, Arabic or Chinese?
 And on the plus side, are there linguistic constructions which will work in other languages which won't work in English?